 Report of the Ramsar Regional Initiatives Working Group on Addressing Resolution XIII.9

+I - Report on the work of the Ramsar Regional Initiatives Working Group

 Background

 Resolution XIII.9 re-established the (open-ended) Ramsar Regional Initiatives Working Group under Rule 25 of the Rules of Procedure to draft new operational guidelines for Ramsar Regional Initiatives (RRIs), and requested that the Standing Committee, at its 56th meeting (SC56), facilitate the functioning of the Working Group and allocate surplus funds from the core budget for this purpose.
 At that meeting, the Standing Committee agreed to defer further consideration of the Working Group, and the allocation of funds until SC57 (Decision SC56-07).